 Having your wedding on a Friday or Sunday can be helpful in many ways.

-- It can open up a lot more available dates since the majority of couples try to book wedding venues on a Saturday – Maybe your favorite wedding venue was booked solid for Saturdays for the next 18 months.
+- It can open up many more available dates since most couples try to book wedding venues on a Saturday – Maybe your favorite wedding venue was booked solid for Saturdays for the next 18 months.
 Considering a Friday or Sunday will most likely open up many available dates in any given year.

 - Your guests might have fewer conflicts – Maybe your brother is already committed to being in another wedding on a Saturday that you were considering.
 By having it on Friday or Sunday, he can now attend both weddings.

 - You can save a lot of money by choosing a Friday or a Sunday – It is no secret.
 You can save a lot of money by having your wedding on a Friday or Sunday.
 Venues (and many other vendors) typically give some sort of discount for Friday and Sunday weddings.
-If they do not have it listed in their pricing, we recommend asking.
+We recommend asking if they do not have it listed in their pricing.
 It never hurts to ask.